Renaissance Militia

 Ranks – Militia Officers

-The militia only have three recognized officer ranks; militia officer, militia captain and militia major.
+The militia only have three recognized officer ranks; assistant militia officer, militia officer and militia captain.

 Militia Officer